Ehlers has 2 goals, Jets beat Lightning 6-4

 Laine, who also had two assists, helped secure the win with an empty-netter with 1:23 remaining.

 NOTES: Ehlers also had an assist. ...
 Lightning RW Ryan Callahan played after missing 15 games due to hip issues. ...
-Tampa Bay C Steven Stamkos, expected to be sidelined until March after knee surgery, is riding a stationary bike. ...
+Tampa Bay C Steven Stamkos, expected to be sidelined until March after knee surgery, is riding a stationary bike.
+He is also walking without crutches. ...
 Winnipeg D Tyler Myers, out 24 straight games with a lower-body injury, had a limited on-ice workout. ...
 Lightning C Brian Boyle, injured in the second period of Saturday's 3-1 win over Carolina, didn't play. ...
 Jets RW Blake Wheeler had two assists and has 17 assists and 25 points in 28 games against Tampa Bay.

 UP NEXT